What we do

 The Centre was developed in response to the significant regeneration the area was seeing and a need to protect and nurture our urban habitat.
 Today we work with conservationists, planners and building professionals to share our knowledge and expertise in biodiversity and land management for urban areas.
 If you're a company looking to support a great local conservation charity please see more about how we can work together here.

-Since opening in 2002 we’ve welcomed 50,000 visitors and each year 7,000 people have a chance to wade safely in Deptford Creek, equipped with wading boots, waterproof coats and walking sticks.
+Since opening in 2002 we’ve welcomed 50,000 visitors.
+At our peak 7,000 people per year have had a chance to wade safely in Deptford Creek, equipped with wading boots, waterproof coats and walking sticks.
 There is nowhere else in London where you can wade out onto the tidal river bed.

 If you are interested in finding out more about us or would like to get involved in our work, please contact the Creekside Discovery Centre.